nafisa-tasfia/JAVA-PROGRAMS-TASK.3-/README.md

 How to Run: javac EvenOddCheck.java java EvenOddCheck

-Concepts Used: Conditional statements (if-else), input from the user.
+Concepts Used: Conditional statements (if-else), input from the user.Factorial Calculation

+4.Factorial Calculation
+File: Factorial.java

+Description: This program calculates the factorial of a given number using a for loop.

+How to Run: javac Factorial.java java Factorial

+Concepts Used:loops(for or while), mathmatical operations.